 Fat Pencil Studio is a small collection of brilliant visual storytellers.
-Their challenge is to describe to potential clients who architectural and data visualizations can be used in court (and elsewhere).
+Their challenge is to describe to potential clients how they can use architectural and data visualizations in court (and elsewhere).
 We worked together to develop a deep content strategy, and then paired it with a compelling visual design and custom Django/Wagtail backend to produce this sharp website.
 Geek note: we migrated seven years of content from a Wordpress site with complex custom migrations!

 As a small (n=1) shop, Scrubjay can focus intently on delivering.
 We launch about thirty-five projects a year.